giorgiop94/digital-garden/_notes/Opening to the Deeper Current of Desire - Practice (Rob Burbea).md

 ---
-title: Opening to the Deeper Current of Desire - Practice
+title: Opening to the Deeper Current of Desire - Practice (Rob Burbea)
 ---
 ---
 title: Opening to the Deeper Current of Desire - Practice